Yuan-Chang/MyPurchase/README.md

 Highlight few key points in this project
 1. Using MVVM architecture
-2. Use navigation graph for navigation
+2. Using navigation graph for navigation
-3. Use Dagger for dependency injection
+3. Using Dagger for dependency injection
 4. Unit tests for key business logic

 Assumption